adityabharadwaj198/adityabharadwaj198.github.io/_notes/Quickselect.md

 ---
 layout: post
-title: "How to write quickselect & how to avoid worst case time complexity of O(N^2)"
+title: "QuickSelect"
 date: 2025-07-10
 categories: [blog]
 ---
+How to write QuickSelect & how to avoid worst case time complexity of O(N^2)

-## Quickselect
+## QuickSelect

 Quickselect is a useful algorithm usually used for problems like ["Kth largest element"](https://leetcode.com/problems/kth-largest-element-in-an-array) or "Kth smallest element" (Unfortunately there's no question like this on leetcode but you get the gist).
-It would be helpful to checkout this [Quickselect](https://leetcode.com/problem-list/quickselect/) tag on LC to see the type of problems Quickselect can help with.
+It would be helpful to checkout this [QuickSelect](https://leetcode.com/problem-list/quickselect/) tag on LC to see the type of problems QuickSelect can help with.

 You might be thinking but these problems can be solved with a max heap or a min heap right?
 Right.
 And a heap makes it fairly easy too, just identify the type of problem (Kth largest will use a min heap & Kth smallest will use a max heap) and solve it in O(NlogK) time, and be done with it.

-However, life isn't this easy always, and some of the interviewers (Meta *cough cough*) expect a Quickselect solution to these problems.
+However, life isn't this easy always, and some of the interviewers (Meta *cough cough*) expect a QuickSelect solution to these problems.
 I can't even blame them, considering that the average case complexity of such a algorithm is O(N).
 Then again with a small enough K, the heap solution could be O(N) as well but you get what I mean.

-So let's go over how a Quickselect algorithm works and how to derive it on the spot.
+So let's go over how a QuickSelect algorithm works and how to derive it on the spot.

 QuickSelect is from a family of algorithms (or rather a nuclear family considering the size) that are based on QuickSort.
 Now, how does QuickSelect work?